-The KHLCF purchased 80 acres in two tracts next to the 40-acre William Whitley House State Historic Site, including Sportsman's Hill.
+The KHLCF purchased 80 acres in two tracts next to the 10-acre William Whitley House State Historic Site, including Sportsman's Hill.

-The home is open from April through October on fee based guided tours.
-For more information please visit Lincoln County's website.
-Winter tours are based on weather.
-The grounds are open to the public by foot traffic only, not ATV or horseback riding and there are two picnic shelter s and a playground.
+For admission and hours of operation, pease visit Lincoln County's website.
+The grounds are open to the public by foot traffic only, not ATV or horseback riding and there are two picnic shelters and a playground.
 From US Highway 150 turn south onto Kentucky 1369 and turn left onto William Whitley Road for 0.6 miles.
 The park is on the right.